natedetorbal/Predicted-Drive-Points/README.md

 : The number of plays that occured on the drive

 Reduced Result (reduced_result)
-: The response varible in the model, in other words this is the result we are hoping to predict.
+: The response variable in the model, in other words this is the result we are hoping to predict.
 The result of the drive, simplified to any of these four categories: Touchdown (TD), Field Goal (FG), Turnover (TO), Non-Score (NON_SCORE).

+## Use of the Model